-Patient questionnaires were completed by professional physicians to ensure accuracy in the patients' medical history and treatment records.
-Smear examination, bacterial culture and DST were conducted in accordance with the Diagnostic Criteria for Pulmonary Tuberculosis [5] and the Laboratory Testing Guidelines for Tuberculosis [6].
+Patient questionnaires were completed by professional physicians to ensure the accuracy of the patients' medical history and treatment records.
+Smear examination, bacterial culture and DST were conducted in accordance with the Diagnostic Criteria for Pulmonary Tuberculosis and the Laboratory Testing Guidelines for Tuberculosis [5, 6].